Animal-World > Birds > Cockatiels

 Cockatiels are active and curious.
 They are also very friendly, making them excellent pet birds.
 When choosing a pet bird there just a couple of considerations.
 Unless you are looking for breeding stock, you will most often find juvenile cockatiels for sale.

 There are many color varieties to pick from and though not necessary, you may want to choose a particular sex.
-The color mutation doesn't matter as all varieties of cockatiels make equally good pet birds..
+The color mutation doesn’t matter as all varieties of cockatiels make equally good pet birds.
 Also when choosing a pet bird, both males and females will make great pets.
-The difference in sex primarily determines how vocal or loud your bird will be.
-Males cockatiels will usually be the better talkers while females tend to be quieter overall.
+The sex difference primarily determines how vocal or loud your bird will be.
+Male cockatiels will usually be the better talkers while females tend to be quieter overall.

 When choosing a pet bird from a variety of cockatiels for sale, it can be difficult to determine sex, especially if the birds are young.
 Often cockatiels for sale are offered as babies just shortly after they have been weaned.
 If you buy a juvenile you will need wait until it has matured a bit in order to determine its sex.